java-final/src/README.md

 <hr size = "4">

 <h3> Project: </h3>
 For our project we made the card game WAR.
 In the game the user plays against the computer.
-From then on, it is up to fate to decide who will be the victor of the intense card game WAR.
+From then on, it is up to fate to decide who will be the victor of the "intense" card game WAR.
  <hr size = "4">

  <h3> Flowchart: </h3>